Here are the current opportunities available for group members to get involved with. This list will be updated as opportunities become available.

 Upcoming Zoom Meeting:

-We are organising a meeting for Thursday the 30th of July at 7pm-8.15pm.
+We are organising a meeting for Thursday the 17th of September at 7pm-8.15pm.
 The meeting will be an opportunity to ask myself, Janet or Katharine any questions that you may have.
 If you are interested in joining the meeting please email: firstname.lastname@example.org, you will be compensated for your time!

 National Institute for Heath Research (NIHR) research opportunities